proycon/folia/docs/index.rst

 .. seealso::

-    Read the full specification in the following section: `Annotation Declarations`
+    Read the full specification in the following section: :ref:`annotation_declarations`

 Provenance Data
 ~~~~~~~~~~~~~~~~~~